James Craig (police chief): Chief of the Detroit Police Department (2013–21)

 After he had initially worked with the Detroit Police Department earlier in his career, Craig had said he wouldn't go back to work for them unless he was offered the role of police chief.
 He was appointed police chief in 2013 by Detroit emergency manager Kevyn Orr.
 He replaced Chester Logan, who had held the position on an interim basis since the previous October when his predecessor, Ralph Godbee, was fired for having sexual relations with a subordinate.
 Craig officially took office on July 1, 2013.

 Ahead of his tenure, the department that had seen high turnover in its leadership, with Craig being the city's fifth police chief in the same number of years.
 However, Craig's tenure ultimately disrupted this pattern of quick turnover, and he became the city's second-longest serving chief of police.
 He served until retiring in 2021.

-When taking the position of chief 2013, Craig pledged to seek re-certification asa a police officer in Michigan (as his previous certification had expired).
+When taking the position of chief 2013, Craig pledged to seek re-certification as a police officer in Michigan (as his previous certification had expired).
 However, he never followed-through on this.
 His lack of certification as an officer while chief would be reported on in October 2021 (several months after his retirement), generating some controversy for him.

 In January 2016, Detroit Mayor Mike Duggan designated Craig to additionally hold the role of deputy mayor.
 Craig held this additional role for only a brief period of time.